LAIR-Lab/Sensor_observability_analysis_camera/README.md

 \right)
 $$

+The practical formual removes the max function to deal with extreme cases when the angle is more than 60 /degrees

 `J_SOA` is the chain rule `dS/dxc @ Jc`, where `Jc` is the robot's Jacobian to `camera_3` and `dS/dxc` is the hand-derived gradient of `S` with respect to the